 Very much a work in progress, in the last 6 months of 2020 an army of volunteer Milford residents cleared mountains of undergrowth and lorry loads of rubbish from the site, built a sturdy entrance ladder and fence (materials provided by Belper Town Council (BTC)), laid bark chip paths and, with the help of the school children, planted fruit trees (also provided by BTC) and raspberries.

 A committee was formed in November 2020 to co-ordinate activities and move the project forward.
-They produce regular update newsletters, which are published on this site (here for October, here for December, here for January, here for March 2021, here for April 2021 and here for April) and have a Facebook page, here.
+They produce regular update newsletters, which are published on this site (here for October 2020, here for December 2020, here for January 2021, here for March 2021, here for April 2021 and here for September 2021) and have a Facebook page, here.

 We are still very keen for more volunteers to come and help with improvements of the site, the list of current projects is shown below.
 Anyone interested in helping out please contact Kate on 07794268059, or just turn up with gardening gloves and rough clothes – we have plenty of tools on site.
 Work parties take place all year round every Sunday and Monday 10am – 12am, and additional ones may be organised for specific tasks.